Introduction

 Reproduction from an Identifiable Source

-Many objects are created from a source, such as a photograph being printed from a negative, a print created from a woodcut, or a sculpture made from a cast.
-The use of the particular source can be captured as part of the description of the Production of the object using the used_specific_object property.
+Many objects are created directly from a source, such as a photograph being printed from a negative, a print created from a woodcut, or a sculpture made from a cast.
+The use of the particular source object can be captured as part of the description of the Production

-All of the art objects created from the same source show the same image, be it flat or three dimensional.
-The source also shows the same image, albiet likely somehow reversed.
-The image is modeled as a VisualItem that all of the physical objects, including the source object, show.
-This allows us to group the objects together based on their provenance.
+Note that all of the art objects created from the same source will show the same image, be it flat or three dimensional.
+The source also shows the same image, albeit likely somehow reversed.
+The image is modeled as a VisualItem

 Example: